-CONNECTING FAMILIES GROUP Some families begin a long car drive by saying the osary.
-Others use this form of preer loving special time of the year, to buy the family together
+CONNECTING FAMILIES GROUP.
+Some families begin a long car drive by saying the sary.
+Others use this form of preer large special times of the year, to bing the family together

-For groups, to create connections, to try, and peace.
+For groups, to create connections, to troop and peace.